Pushing the PRAM: when chips just can't get any smaller

 More promising is a version of MRAM called Spin Torque Transfer MRAM (STT-MRAM), which packs the memory together more densely and is as fast as DRAM.

-Samsung Electronics (005930.KS) has shown an interest in this area, last year buying U.S.-based Grandis Inc, but there's not yet been any evidence of products, says Yiran Chen, assistant professor at the University of Pittsburgh and a former memory designer for Seagate LLC.
-Last year Toshiba (6502.T) said it was working with South Korean rival SK Hynix (000660.KS), and analysts say Toshiba hopes to use STT-MRAM in some personal computers next year.
+Samsung Electronics has shown an interest in this area, last year buying U.S.-based Grandis Inc, but there's not yet been any evidence of products, says Yiran Chen, assistant professor at the University of Pittsburgh and a former memory designer for Seagate LLC.
+Last year Toshiba said it was working with South Korean rival SK Hynix, and analysts say Toshiba hopes to use STT-MRAM in some personal computers next year.

 A competing technology is phase-change memory (PCM, or sometimes PCRAM or PRAM) that uses the unique property of so-called chalcogenide glass, which is already used in recordable CDs, to switch it between two states.
 PCM can store a lot of data but is slower than DRAM, so it could be used in combination with other technologies or as a possible replacement for flash.